-If you are still weighing the pros and cons between burial and cremation, there are other factors to think about.
-Price plays a big factor in the decision for many families; as cremation is often much cheaper of a process than a burial.
+If you are still weighing the pros and cons between burial and cremation as part of your memorial service, there are other factors to think about.
+Price plays a big part in the decision for many families; as cremation is often much cheaper of a process than burials.

 How you and your family wants the memorial process to go; can also play a big role in which choice you should go with.
 It is important to consider what kind of ceremony you hope to have; as your choice might impact how things will play out.